Set Up SSH Keys on Ubuntu 20.04

 subdirectory in your home directory, press enter.
 You can also specify an alternate path.

-If you have previously generated an SSH key pair, you may see the following prompt:
+SSH public key authentication is a secure way to log in to a remote server using an existing key pair.
+If you have generated an SSH key pair before, you may see the following prompt:

 Output